What Is Risk Analysis in Software Testing

 - Profile for Risk coverage is created by mentioning the importance of each area.

-- You are using maximum resources to work in High-Risk areas like allocating more testers for High-risk areas and minimum resources for Medium and low-risk regions.
+- You are using maximum resources to work in High-Risk areas, like allocating more testers for High-risk areas and minimum resources for Medium and low-risk regions.

-- Identify and describe the risk magnitude indicators: High, Medium and Low
+- Identify and describe the risk magnitude indicators: High, Medium, and Low.

 - High magnitude means the effect of the risk would be very high and non-tolerable.
 The company may face severe loss, and its reputation is at risk.
 It must be tested.